-Setting up Kerberos client authentication
+Set up Kerberos client authentication

-Configuring the location of the Kerberos Configuration file
+Configure the location of the Kerberos Configuration file

 Authenticating with Kerberos credentials using a keytab file or ticket cache requires the Kerberos configuration file (krb5.conf).
 Typically, this file is in the /etc directory.
 If it is not there, obtain one from your Kerberos system administrator.

-To use a location other than /etc, set the environment variables for Kerberos command line tools, such as kinit, klist, and kdestroy and DS Bulk Loader.
+If the Kerberos configuration file is not the default location (/etc), set the environment variables for Kerberos command line tools, such as kinit, klist, and kdestroy and dsbulk.

 1. Set the KRB5_CONFIG environment variable to the location of krb5.conf.
+For example:

 EXPORT KRB5_CONFIG=$JAVA_HOME/lib/security/krb5.conf

 2. Add the path to DSBULK_JAVA_OPTS.
+For example:

 EXPORT DSBULK_JAVA_OPTS=$DSBULK_JAVA_OPTS -Djava.security.krb5.conf=$JAVA_HOME/lib/security/krb5.conf

-Using a Kerberos Keytab file for authentication
+Use a Kerberos Keytab file for authentication

-To use a Kerberos keytab file, first use the kadmin command to create the keytab file and get a ticket.
+To use a Kerberos keytab file, use the kadmin command to create the keytab file and get a ticket.

-1. Create a keytab file with kadmin.
+2. Create a keytab file with kadmin:

 1. Start kadmin: